Expectations for Communicating Electronically

 Acceptable Communications Methods

 District Email and Phone - Use of District email and phone is always a very appropriate way to communicate directly with students and parents.
 District email provides the staff member with a record of the communication.
 For this reason, district-provided email system (your @forsyth.k12.ga.us address) and district-provided phone numbers and extensions should be used.
-Please refer to the Acceptable Use Policy for best practice guidelines in its use.
+Please refer to the Responsible Use Guidelines.

-Schoolwires Websites and EduVision Video – Within Schoolwires, individual staff web pages are available to all elementary school teachers.
+Schoolwires Websites and Video (YouTube) – Within Schoolwires, individual staff web pages are available to all elementary school teachers.
 Middle and high school teachers are provided subject or curriculum team, and school-sponsored activities pages available to share information with students and parents.
 The website also has the ability to post blogs, surveys, calendar items, and news.
 Through the website, staff can upload video using EduVision, a secure video provider.
-Each school has been provided an EduVision channel for communication and instruction.
+Each school has been provided a YouTube channel for communication and instruction.

 Less Acceptable Communications Methods